AEC 2317 - Agricultural Economics

 Hours: 6

 This course provides the opportunity for students to gain on-the-job experience to prepare them for careers in agricultural leadership, education, and communications.
-This course will require 20 hours per week equal to six hours of credit per semester.
-Students will develop goals, submit weekly progress reports, supervisor evaluations, and develop a report post internship.Consultation with faculty advisor is required prior to course registration is required to ensure the internship will provide the student with experience applicable to the agricultural leadership, education, and/or communications discipline.
+There are two primary routes to satisfy the internship: The first is a traditional, formal placement internship requiring 20 hours per week equal to 200 hours (minimum).
+The second option is a series of smaller, shorter placements over an extended duration to a minimum of 200 combined hours.
+For both routes students will develop goals, submit progress reports, supervisor evaluations, and develop a report post internship.Consultation with faculty advisor is required prior to course registration is required to ensure the internship will provide the student with experience applicable to the agricultural leadership, education, and/or communications discipline.
 Prerequisites: Instructor Approval.

 ANS 1119 - Introduction to Animal Science Laboratory